PID control for dummies: Everything you need to know

 5. Response to disturbances : On/Off control can be less effective in the face of sudden process disturbances (e.g. a door opening in an air-conditioned room), as it can only respond by switching on or off, whereas PID control can proportionally adjust the energy applied to quickly counterbalance the disturbance.

-In short, On/Off control can be adapted for simple, less demanding applications.
-However, for precise and efficient temperature control, particularly in industrial environments or for critical processes, PID control offers significant advantages in terms of stability, energy efficiency and equipment protection.
+However, for precise, efficient temperature control, particularly in industrial environments or for critical processes, PID controllers: the solution for improving your industrial processes offer significant advantages in terms of stability, energy efficiency and equipment protection.

 What is the proportional band in PID control?